rvictory/zeek-new-domains/README.md

 # Zeek New Domain Monitoring
 This package monitors DNS queries and seeks to alert on new second level domains observed.
 It does this by using the `DomainTLD` module to extract "effective" second level domain names.
 This means that for domains such as `www.google.co.uk` we will consider `google.co.uk` to be the second level domain, not `co.uk`.

-The package keeps state in an SQLite database and considers a domain "new" if it hasn't been observed in the past 24 hours.
+The package keeps state in an SQLite database (or optionally in memory) and considers a domain "new" if it hasn't been observed in the past 24 hours (this can be configured, see the Configuration section below).
 When a new domain is observed, the effective second level domain name and the original query (the FQDN) are added to a notice in `notice.log`.
 The SQLite database enables us to keep the state across Zeek restarts.

 ## Example Alert:
 ```